aralroca/aralroca.com/posts/from-node-to-deno.md

 console.log("cookies:", cookies);
 ```

-However, the way of declaring routes is not very attractive.
+However, the way to declare routes is not very attractive.
 So let's look at some more alternatives.

 ### Oak (Third party lib)

-One of the most elegant solutions right now.
-It's very inspired by Koa. https://github.com/oakserver/oak
+One of the most elegant solutions right now, very inspired by Koa. https://github.com/oakserver/oak

 ```js
 import { Application,  } from "https://deno.land/x/oak/mod.ts";